boto/boto3/docs/source/guide/session.rst

     class MyTask(threading.Thread):
         def run(self):
-            # Here we'll create a new session per thread
+            # Here we create a new session per thread
             session = boto3.session.Session()

-            # Next, we'll create a resource client using our thread's session object
+            # Next, we create a resource client using our thread's session object
             s3 = session.resource('s3')

             # Put your thread-safe code here